peteroupc/html3dutil/doc/MathUtil.md

 Transforms a 3-element vector with a 4 &times; 4 matrix and returns a perspective-correct version of the vector as a 3D point.

-The transformation involves transforming a 4-element vector with the same X, Y, and Z coordinates, but with a W coordinate equal to 1, with the 4 &times; 4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>), then returning that vector's new X, Y, and Z.
+The transformation involves transforming a 4-element vector with the same x-, y-, and z-coordinates, but with a W coordinate equal to 1, with the 4 &times; 4 matrix, and then dividing X, Y, and Z of the transformed 4-element vector by that vector's W (a <i>perspective divide</i>), then returning that vector's new X, Y, and Z.

 #### Parameters

 * `mat` (Type: Array.&lt;number>)<br>A 4 &times; 4 matrix to use to transform the vector.
-This will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.<br> If the matrix includes a projection transform returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar <a href="MathUtil.md">MathUtil</a> methods, the X, Y, and Z coordinates within the view volume, before the perspective divide, will have the range specified in those methods' documentation and increase in the direction given in that documentation, and those coordinates, after the perspective divide will range from -1 to 1 (or 0 to 1) if they previously ranged from -W to W (or 0 to W, respectively).
+This will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order), if the vector to transform is in <i>world space</i>, or a model-view-projection matrix, that is, (projection-view matrix multiplied by the model [world] matrix, in that order), if the vector is in <i>model (object) space</i>.<br> If the matrix includes a projection transform returned by <a href="MathUtil.md#MathUtil.mat4ortho">MathUtil.mat4ortho</a>, <a href="MathUtil.md#MathUtil.mat4perspective">MathUtil.mat4perspective</a>, or similar <a href="MathUtil.md">MathUtil</a> methods, the x-, y-, and z-coordinates within the view volume, before the perspective divide, will have the range specified in those methods' documentation and increase in the direction given in that documentation, and those coordinates, after the perspective divide will range from -1 to 1 (or 0 to 1) if they previously ranged from -W to W (or 0 to W, respectively).
-* `v` (Type: Array.&lt;number> | number)<br>X coordinate of a 3D point to transform.
-If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the X, Y, and Z coordinates.
+* `v` (Type: Array.&lt;number> | number)<br>x-coordinate of a 3D point to transform.
+If "vy" and "vz" are omitted, this value can instead be a 3-element array giving the x-, y-, and z-coordinates.
-* `vy` (Type: number) (optional)<br>Y coordinate.
+* `vy` (Type: number) (optional)<br>The Ycoordinate.
-* `vz` (Type: number) (optional)<br>Z coordinate.
+* `vz` (Type: number) (optional)<br>The Zcoordinate.
 To transform a 2D point, set Z to 0.

 #### Return Value

 The transformed 3-element vector.
 The elements, in order, are
-the transformed vector's X, Y, and Z coordinates.
+the transformed vector's x-, y-, and z-coordinates.
 (Type: Array.&lt;number>)

 <a name='MathUtil.mat4rotate'></a>
 ### (static) MathUtil.mat4rotate(mat, angle, v, vy, vz)